 “That doesn’t sound like my responsibility then,” said Kellas.

-“In the surface it does along with the statements your wrote it makes sense.
+“On the surface it doesn’t and along with the statements you wrote it makes sense.
 However, on deeper review of the evidence, I come to the conclusion that you lied.”

 The Arch Monk presented the bloodied knife.
-“This was a knife buried in the chest of one of the peaceguards.”
+“This was the knife buried in the chest of one of the peaceguards.”

 Kellas quirked a single eyebrow before it drew together with the other and became genuinely stunned.

 “It seems that Doran’Shrike was pressured into retrieving the knife from the late Second Warden Valhart’Titimouse where he had plans to use it in some fashion that we’ll never know.
 You had your men kill him.
-I assume it was going to be used to kill Acolyte Mientheoderic’Cyan as he agreed to do so from evidence I found on the late Brother Elnos.
-However, he attempted to murder him with a rock instead and probably needed to dispose of it.”
+I assume it was going to be used to kill Acolyte Mientheoderic’Cyan.
+He agreed to do so from evidence I found on the late Brother Elnos.
+However, he attempted to murder him with a rock instead and probably needed to dispose of this.”

 “That’s hardly proof ,” said Kellas.
 “It’s conjecture at best.”

 Kellas returned back to impassiveness.
 “There seems to be a bias here.
-Normally you have both the parties in dispute.
+Normally you have both the parties in dispute put through Brother Hickory’s abilities.
 Not only that, you kept us in the dark and the only news I have received was second hand.
-The most news I’ve gotten was a few days ago when told that the Arch Monk is rendering his judgment and that we needed to prepare for it.
+The most news I’ve gotten was a few days ago when told that the Arch Monk is rendering his judgment.
+We needed to prepare for it.
 Clearly those loyal and and I are being treated unfairly.”

 “You still don’t like me do you,” said Kellas.
 “You’re like Oeric, never quite gotten over the past.”

-A wry smile crossed Kellas’s lips appeared on his face.
+A wry smile crossed Kellas’s face.
 “Where is this confirmation of where me and my men have lied.”

 “In the statements you and your men wrote.
 I knew you were lying based on a single fact.
 The time frame.”

-“Master Tyr had a chat with the towns’ folk to get a timeline.
+“Master Tyr had a chat with the towns’ folk to establish a time line.
 They spoke about the heavy rain that washed out their bridge.
 A number of witnesses stated you left days before it happened.
-If you didn’t pursue these young men and came back the following day, you should’ve crossed the bridge with no problem.”
+If you didn’t pursue these young men and came back the following day, you should’ve crossed that bridge with no problem.”

-“If you count the days, it makes no sense why it took to so long.
-If you read the statement written by this group of young men, theirs make sense why it took them so long.
-Did something else happened.”
+“If you count the days, it makes no sense why you took so long to return.
+If you read the statements written by this group of young men, theirs make sense why it took them so long.
+Did something else happened your not telling us?”